 Poor grammar and spelling mistakes will blow your chances of creating a good impression.
 It’s easy for the correctly spelt, wrong word to slip in, so make sure you check your job application very carefully.

 If you can save your work and return to it later, then take a break.
 You’re more likely to spot mistakes when you return.
-Get another person to look through your application if you can.
+Get someone you trust to look through your application if you can.

 7. Print off a copy of the application for your reference